-Recently, MCCA pursued legislation to create a program called the Michigan New Jobs Training Program (MNJTP).
-The MNJTP was designed as an economic development incentive and aimed to authorize community colleges to issue debt on behalf of employers that are creating new jobs and/or expanding operations in Michigan for the purpose of funding job training.
-Once they identified this program, they engaged MLC to build messaging and a strategic plan.
+MCCA pursued legislation to create a program called the Michigan New Jobs Training Program (MNJTP).
+The MNJTP was designed as an economic development incentive to authorize community colleges to issue debt on behalf of employers who are creating new jobs and/or expanding operations in Michigan for the purpose of funding job training.
+The MCCA turned to MLC to build messaging and a strategic plan.

-Legislators initially perceived the bill as having the potential to require state funds; however, there was no true cost to the state by implementing this program.
+- Convincing legislators state funds were not required; however, there was no true cost to the state by implementing this program.

-The final hurdle came in identifying bi-partisan legislators who would serve as champions on the issue.
-Their support would be a critical component to helping convince their colleagues that it was the right program, introduced at the right time to save and create jobs in Michigan.
+- Identifying bi-partisan legislators to serve as champions and convince their colleagues this was the right program, and right time to save and create jobs in Michigan.

-All of this hard work in navigating the Capitol resulted in the acceptance of the program, making Michigan only the second state in the nation to enact this type of program.
+Michigan became only the second state in the nation to enact this type of program.
 Now community colleges in Michigan are able to contract directly with local business leaders to offer new jobs and train the appropriate employees.
-The payment on the debt is paid by capturing the state income tax withholding paid by the employer associated with the new employees’ wages and redirecting it to the college, instead of the state until all training costs have been paid off.

 For more information on how MLC can help you bring your programs to light, contact us today.